Out of hours crime solicitor - Call: 020 8660 3383

 The tenant usually initiates the surrender process and the underlying reason for requesting a surrender is usually financial difficulty.
 The Landlord will then consider whether surrender is the best available option for him/her/it and if so, the parties may then negotiate the terms, which may include retention of deposit and other payments by the tenant.

-If agreement is reached a formal deed of surrender will need to be drafted and signed by both parties and the tenant vacates the property and returns the keys to the landlord.
+If agreement is reached a formal deed of surrender should be drafted and signed by both parties and the tenant vacates the property and returns the keys to the landlord.
 There may be other formalities such as applying to the Land Registry where the tenant’s interest has been registered, to cancel and remove the leasehold interest.

 A significant risk for the tenant (or the previous tenant where the lease was assigned and an Authorised Guarantee Agreement is in place) is where a guarantee has been given.
 This can easily catch out a tenant where a deed of surrender is signed which preserves liability for any breaches of the lease up to the date of surrender and liability for dilapidations.